Injury Types

-The bones of children and adults share many of the same risks for injury.
-However, a child's bones are also subject to a unique injury called a growth plate fracture.
+A child's bones are subject to a unique injury called a growth plate fracture.
 Growth plate fractures can result from a single traumatic event, such as a fall or automobile accident, or from chronic stress and overuse.

 Approximately 15% to 30% of all childhood fractures are growth plate fractures.
 These often require immediate attention because the long-term consequences may include limbs that are crooked or of unequal length.
 It is important to seek evaluation and treatment by an orthopedic surgeon experienced in orthopedic trauma.